-These ratatouille inspired roasted vegetable wraps are layered with a bright red pepper spread and a medley of roasted vegetables like eggplant, zucchini and tomatoes.
+Enjoy the flavors of Provence with these ratatouille inspired roasted vegetable wraps filled with a red pepper spread and a medley of oven-roasted eggplant, zucchini, and tomatoes.
+This easy recipe will become a staple for lunch or dinner.

 Ratatouille is one of those dishes that always manages to capture the best of late summer and early fall produce.
 I mean you can’t really go wrong when you’ve got zucchini, eggplant, red peppers and of course tomatoes all perfectly married together in one dish along with liberal amounts of garlic, herbs and olive oil.

-This particular version of ratatouille however deviates from the original turning it instead into a tasty roasted vegetable wrap.
+This particular version of ratatouille however deviates from the original turning it instead into a tasty vegetable packed wrap.

 - First the vegetables are tossed together with olive oil, garlic and a good pinch of herbes de Provence for loads of Mediterranean flavor.
 The eggplant and zucchini hit the oven first, the tomatoes come in later (just long enough to burst open but still retain most of their shape).

-- Instead of adding the red peppers to the oven we make a spicy spread with them to layer into our wraps underneath the other roasted vegetables.
+- Instead of adding the red peppers to the oven we’re making a spicy spread with them to layer into our wraps underneath the other roasted vegetables.
 This provides an extra layer of flavor without much additional effort since the whole thing is quickly made in the food processor while the vegetables roast.
 It’s especially easy when you buy your red peppers already roasted and jarred!

 Roasted Vegetable Wraps

-These gluten-free ratatouille inspired roasted vegetable wraps are layered with a bright red pepper spread and a medley of roasted summer vegetables like eggplant, zucchini and tomatoes.
+Enjoy the flavors of Provencenwith these ratatouille inspired roasted vegetable wraps filled with a red pepper spread and a medley of oven-roasted eggplant, zucchini, and tomatoes.
+This easy recipe will become a staple for lunch or dinner.

 Ingredients